apache/kudu/docs/design-docs/tablet-history-gc.md

 it appears to be prone to causing write amplification.

 UndoDeltaBlockGCOp, in contrast, only removes delta history associated with a row.
-If a row is deleted, UndoDeltaBlockGCO0p will not remove the row's base data or the final REDO record indicating its deletion.
+If a row is deleted, UndoDeltaBlockGCOp will not remove the row's base data or the final REDO record indicating its deletion.